 - Adjust spring preload to ensure a harmonious balance between front and rear

-- Check tires, as incorrect tires can also lead to unstable handling
+- Check tires, as incorrect tires can also cause unstable handling

 Symptoms:

-- The motorcycle rides well on some sections of the track, but uncomfortably on others
+- The motorcycle rides well on some sections but feels unpleasant on others

 - Despite adjustments, the suspension doesn’t feel perfect